 Mr. Ingram also received an inducement award under the 2014 Plan in the form of 335,000 shares of restricted common stock of the Company (the "Restricted Stock Award").
-Pursuant to the employment agreement, subject to Mr. Ingram's continued service through each applicable vesting date, 25% of the Restricted Stock Award vests on the one-year anniversary of the Effective Date, and 1/36th of the remaining unvested award vests on each monthly anniversary of the Effective Date.
+Pursuant to the employment agreement, subject to Mr. Ingram's continued service through each applicable vesting date, 25% of the Restricted Stock Award vests on the one-year anniversary of the Effective Date, and 1/36th of the remaining unvested award vests on each monthly anniversary of the Effective Date thereafter, ending on the fourth anniversary of the Effective Date.
 These vesting terms were amended effective January 1, 2019.
 The amended vesting schedule provides that 25% of the Restricted Stock vests on the one-year anniversary of the Effective Date; 12.5% of the Restricted Stock vests in six equal installments on each monthly anniversary of the Effective Date after the one-year anniversary of the Effective Date and ending on December 31, 2018; 25% of the Restricted Stock vests on December 31, 2019; 25% of the Restricted Stock vests on December 31, 2020; and 12.5% of the Restricted Stock vests on June 26, 2021.